 - Sunday: Reward Day

-Every breakfast—on both low and high carb days—will consist of a portion each of protein, carb, and veggies.
-For the other four meals of the day, follow the portion size guide to put all of your meals together.
+Every breakfast—on both low and high carb days—will consist of a portion each of protein, carb, and fat.
+For the next three meals of the day, you’ll eat either a low or high carb meal depending on which day you’re on.
+Your last meal of the day will ALWAYS be a low carb meal.
+Follow the portion size guide to put all of your meals together.
 And with the Fit Cycle, you won’t lose weight as fast as with the Turbo Cycle, but you will be able to maintain your athletic performance.
 However, if you do experience a slight decrease in your athletic performance with this cycle, and you’re not as concerned about losing weight, try combining the Fit Cycle with pre- and post-workout supplements or meal replacement shakes with some extra macronutrients.
 And as with the other cycles, you can stay on the Fit Cycle or change cycles at any time.
 It all depends on your weight loss and athletic goals.